Fania Records celebrates milestone 60 years after starting in East Harlem

 "Fifty years of hip hop, 60 years of Fania," Flores pointed out.
 "Hip-hop rose from the ashes of the improvisation of Latin music."

-For its 60th anniversary, Fania Records is remastering and reissuing 180 classic albums.
-Flores wrote new bilingual liner notes for an anniversary compilation coming out in January.
+For its 60th anniversary, Fania Records is remastering and reissuing 13 classic albums and releasing more than two dozen remastered digital albums.
+Flores wrote new bilingual liner notes for an anniversary compilation titled Fania Records: The Latin Sound of New York (1964-1978), coming out in January.

 Bataan will release a book soon called "Streetology," chronicling his life and the lessons he has learned.